Cycle Special – Leeds&Liverpool Canal (2015 & 2025)

 It is possible to cycle the towpath along the whole canal, the only exceptions are two tunnels at Foulridge and Gannow.
 Navigation is not an issue and there aren’t any major junctions to confuse you (it is well signposted anyway).
 That said, a 1:50000 set of maps is required to pinpoint your position in relation to the daily section you are travelling on, to locate facilities and for any necessary diversions due to unexpected towpath maintenance.

-Track Elevation ~LLC - Elevation
+Track Elevation ~

 To get to and from our start/finish points we used the train … taking us into and out of the mighty cities of Manchester, Leeds and Liverpool.